gamehelp16/site-old/_posts/2016-03-22-js1k-2016-elemental-forest-part-2.md

 r();
 {% endhighlight %}

-The '3d' technique used in this demo is actually from Episode 22 of [Coding Math](https://www.youtube.com/watch?v=MGj7fnQdpE4) called 'Postcards in Space', so you might want to watch it first (yeah I know that this technique probably is popular and commonly used, but I learned it from the video).
+The '3d' technique used in this demo is actually from Episode 22 of [Coding Math](https://www.youtube.com/watch?v=MGj7fnQdpE4) titled 'Postcards in Space', so you might want to watch it first (yeah I know that this technique probably is popular and commonly used, but I learned it from the video).
 The `p` variable contains how big something will be from it's original size based on it's z position from 0 to 1, so further things will be smaller.
 Then the seed (the `s` variable) is changed to the seed from the road data.
 After that, the canvas is translated to follow the curves of the road which doesn't seem to be perfect, but it is what it is.
 And lastly the canvas is scaled to the value of the `p` variable.

 You could also see that there is a `r()` function being called although it seems to be useless.
-Well, I don't know why but if you didn't call that function the road edges will be smooth even though their position is supposed to be random.
+Well, I don't know why but if you didn't call that function the road edges would be smooth even though the road position is supposed to be randomized a little bit.

 {% highlight javascript linenos %}
 c.fillStyle = "hsl("+[e,"90%",g-30+t[k][2]/13]+"%)";